FormidableLabs/denim/README.md

 One exception to the "install like `npm` does" rule is installation from the **local filesystem**.
-Internally, `denim` creates a temporary directory to expand the download from `npm pack` and executes the process in that directory, meaning that relative paths to a target archetype are now incorrect.
+Internally, `denim` creates a temporary directory to expand the download from `npm pack` and executes the process in that directory, meaning that relative paths to a target modules are now incorrect.

 Accordingly, if you _want_ to simulate a relative path install, you can try something like: